University of Minnesota Athletics

 Last season at the NCAA Singles Championships, San Diego State's Oliver Maiberger defeated Zharinov, 6-2, 6-3, in the first round in Athens, Ga.
 Zharinov finished his junior season with a team-best 33-11 singles record for the Golden Gophers.

-Highlights: Gophers 11, Bemidji State 1
+Highlights: Gophers 13, Michigan 1